Sebsterio/warmup/README.md

 ## TODO

-- input media (incl bg)
-- update database

-- randomize displayed media or FILO
+- randomize displayed media or FILO or enforce vid at front

-- backup media file in case firestore doesnt respond
 - animation jitter on click

 - audio + input & save audio urls